coinorama/coinorama/README.md

 When the initial dataset is empty, it may require many hours of processing before actually reaching the current block.
 In addition, the hashrate estimation may be broken given that timestamp of past blocks is not properly set.

-An up-to-date data file will be released soon so that you can skip this initialization step.

-Once you have collected a few minutes of data, you may start the network/blockchain database service :
+Once you're ready, you may start the network/blockchain database service :
 ```sh
 $ ./bin/coinorama chainrefd start
 ```